kg3/scripts/README.md

   when your android group needs to do work and you want to see their progress live.
 # random_keys.sh
   generate a ton of random files useful for crypto
-# autoss.sh
+# autossh.sh
   connect to terminals on the quick with autossh
 # terminal_study_timer.py
   take computer breaks when working in the terminal
 # true_cracker.py
-  without complicated crypto, using truecrypt to crack itself of forgotten passwords
+  without complicated crypto, use truecrypt to crack itself of forgotten passwords